humanitycodes/www/coursework/lessons/slides/jquery-ajax.md

 ![Exploring objects in chrome](https://www.dropbox.com/s/kizghx5yexxtd3r/Screenshot%202016-01-10%2022.43.48.png?dl=1)

-So we can see that one of the keys is `lessons`, whose value is an array of 32 different items.
+So we can see that one of the keys is `lessons`, whose value (in this case) is an array of 32 different items.
 Let's grab the first one and inspect it:

 ``` js
 testData.lessons[0]